-2.6.3 Windows 10
+2.6.3 Windows 11

-Right-click on the Start menu, select Settings from the resulting menu and enter "Edit the system environment variables" into the Find a setting text field.
-In the System Properties dialog, click the Environment Variables... button.
-Follow the steps outlined for Windows 7 starting from step 3.
+Right-click on the Start icon located in the taskbar and select Settings from the resulting menu.
+When the Settings dialog appears, scroll down the list of categories and select the "About" option.
+In the About screen, select Advanced system settings from the Related links section.
+When the System Properties window appears, click on the Environment Variables... button.
+Follow the steps outlined for Windows 8.1 starting from step 3.